 "Towards Improving the Effectiveness of Automated Program Repair"

 Debugging is laborious.
-Automated program repair aims to save people time and effort by repairing a faulty program in an automated way.
-A typical automated repair technique accepts as input a faulty program and a fault-exposing test suite.
+Automated program repair (APR) aims to save people time and efforts by repairing a faulty program in an automated way.
+A typical APR technique accepts as input a faulty program and a fault-exposing test suite.
 The goal is to generate as output a correct, patched program that passes the test suite.
-Current automated repair techniques are still far from maturity in that: (1) they define a huge search space of patches to support repairing a large set of bugs, but they are not effective in finding a correct patch within such a huge space and (2) they are prone to produce a patch that is test-suite-overfitted, or overfitting.
-An overfitting, patched program can pass the test suite but does not actually repair the bug.
+A significant branch of current APR techniques are search-based: they define a set of modification rules to create a space of patches first and then search in the space for a correct patch.
+Current search-based APR techniques face two main problems: (1) the search space problem and (2) the patch overfitting problem.
+For (1), they define a huge search space of patches to support repairing a large set of bugs, but they are not effective in finding a correct patch within such a huge space.
+For (2), they are prone to producing a patch that is test-suite-overfitted, or overfitting.
+An overfitting, patched program can pass the test suite but does not actually or fully repair the bug.

-To address the two problems, we developed an automated repair technique ssFix and a patch testing technique DiffTGen. ssFix finds and uses existing code from a code database that is syntactically related to the context of a fault to produce patches for its repair.
+To address the two problems, we developed our APR techniques ssFix and sharpFix and our patch testing technique DiffTGen. ssFix finds and reuses existing code fragments (from a code database) that are syntactically related to the context of a fault to produce patches for its repair.
 By leveraging such syntax-related code, ssFix potentially creates a search space of patches whose size is reduced but is still likely to contain a correct patch.
 We evaluated ssFix on 357 bugs in the Defects4J bug dataset.
 Our results demonstrate the effectiveness of ssFix: it successfully repaired 20 bugs with valid patches generated.
-Compared to five other repair techniques: jGenProg, jKali, NoPol, HDRepair, and ACS, it has a better repair performance.
+Compared to five other repair techniques: jGenProg, jKali, Nopol, HDRepair, and ACS, it has a better repair performance.

 Host: Professor Steve Reiss